 Deferred income tax assets represent future income tax deductions the Company expects to utilize in future tax returns to reduce taxable income.
 Deferred income tax liabilities represent future taxable income the Company expects to recognize in future tax returns.
 Deferred tax assets and liabilities arise when there are temporary differences resulting from differing treatment of items for tax and accounting purposes.
 A deferred income tax asset or liability is determined based on the enacted tax rates that will be in effect when the temporary differences between the financial statement carrying amounts and tax basis of existing assets and liabilities are expected to be reported in the Company's consolidated income tax returns.
-The deferred income tax expense for the period is equal to the net change in the deferred income tax asset and liability accounts from the beginning to the end of the period.
 The effect on deferred income taxes from a change in tax rates is recognized in income in the period that includes the enactment date unless a regulatory order specifies deferral of the effect of the change in tax rates over a longer period of time.
 The Company establishes a valuation allowance when it is more likely than not that all, or a portion, of a deferred tax asset will not be realized.
-Deferred income tax liabilities and regulatory assets are established for income tax benefits flowed through to customers.
+Deferred income tax assets and liabilities and regulatory assets and liabilities are established for income tax benefits flowed through to customers.